8 Ways To Beat Jet Lag And Enjoy Your Vacation

 4. Exposure to light can do wonders to jet lag.
 Our body reacts to sunlight in a typical way.
 When we are exposed to light, it reduces melatonin hormone production and makes us less sleepy.
 When traveling to the east, you can expose yourself to the morning light to reduce sleepiness during the day.
-If you have traveled to the west and need to stay up late, get more artificial light at night.
+If you have traveled to the west (Are you doing all the things to do in Moab Utah) and need to stay up late, get more artificial light at night.

 There are different types of artificial lights available in the market.
 For example, headlamps, lightboxes, etc., can help you get the light you need to expose yourself to even when there is no sunlight.

 5. Caffeine is your friend when you want to beat jet lag.
 We accept that caffeine will not cure jet lag, but it will surely keep you alert in the daytime and increase your focus.
 There are studies available in the market, and one such study found that 300 mg of slow-release caffeine enhanced the alertness of east-bound travelers.